wikhing/AI-Environment/README.md

-# JS_AI-Environment
+# AI-Environment

-Project of JS X AI in little games.
+Project of little games for AI-Environment.